Atlanta Chapter 13 Bankruptcy Attorney

 Types of Debt Covered by Atlanta Chapter 13 Bankruptcy

-Understanding which debts can be discharged or need repayment is critical in Chapter 13 cases.
-With a Chapter 13 bankruptcy attorney in Atlanta, you’ll have guidance on how the court classifies your specific debts.
-Most unsecured debts, including credit cards, medical bills, and some personal loans, may be partially repaid or eliminated at the end of a successful plan.
-However, some debts—like child support, most student loans, or recent federal and state tax obligations—are considered non-dischargeable and must be fully addressed in your repayment plan in accordance with both federal law and Northern District of Georgia procedures.
+How your debts are classified determines what happens to them in Chapter 13.
+Most unsecured debts, including credit cards, medical bills, and certain personal loans, may be partially repaid or eliminated at the end of a successful plan.
+Non-dischargeable debts, including child support, most student loans, and recent federal and state tax obligations, must be fully addressed in your repayment plan regardless of plan length.

-The Atlanta Bankruptcy Court and local trustees pay close attention to how each debt is categorized as secured or unsecured.
-Secured debts include Atlanta-area houses, cars, or property tied to a loan.
-The way your Chapter 13 bankruptcy attorney structures your plan—addressing mortgage arrears or catching up on auto payments, for example—impacts your ability to keep important assets.
-At Schuyler Elliott & Associates, Inc., our team’s familiarity with Atlanta trustees, the Fulton County real estate market, and Georgia law is invaluable in building a plan that works—whether you are trying to keep your home, resolve liens, or eliminate unsecured obligations to achieve financial stability.
+The Atlanta Bankruptcy Court and local trustees scrutinize how each debt is categorized as secured or unsecured.
+Secured debts include homes, vehicles, and property tied to a loan in the Atlanta area.
+How your plan is structured, whether you’re catching up on mortgage arrears, resuming auto payments, or resolving liens, directly affects your ability to keep important assets.
+Our familiarity with Atlanta trustees, the Fulton County real estate market, and Georgia law shapes every plan we build.

 Costs & Attorney Fees for Chapter 13 Bankruptcy in Atlanta